Last Updated on

 If you need some killer intense workout footage to get pumped up check out Zhasni’s motivational videos, we think they’re the best.

 Angelov also brings in higher levels of fat, saturated and unsaturated, to keep his testosterone levels high.
 That explains the beard.
-Cuts are usually low-carb to maintain muscle mass, and not keto.
+Cuts are usually low-carb to maintain muscle mass, and not ketogenic.

 Sample Diet Plan